martenframework/marten/docs/docs/development/applications.md

 The most important file of an application is the `app.cr` one.
 This file usually includes all the app requirements and defines the application configuration class itself, which must be a subclass of the [`Marten::App`](pathname:///api/Marten/App.html) abstract class.
 This class allows mainly to define the "label" identifier of the application (through the use of the [`#label`](pathname:///api/Marten/Apps/Config.html#label(label%3AString|Symbol)-class-method) class method): this identifier must be unique across all the installed applications of a project and is used to generate things like model table names or migration classes.

-Here is an example `app.cr` file content for an hypothetic "blog" app:
+Here is an example `app.cr` file content for a hypothetic "blog" app:

 ```crystal
 require "./handlers/**"